Surfin': Release

 After "Surfin" was completed, Hite announced that he was going to transform the song into a record and release it on local radio.
 According to most accounts, label promotion man Russ Regan renamed the group "the Beach Boys" without approval from the band members.
 Brian recalled being informed of the decision through a phone call with Regan.
 Conversely, Love recalled that the group did not know that their name had been changed until after the record was issued, but on another occasion, supported that the group were consulted beforehand and had been unable to devise a better alternative.

 "Surfin" was released by Candix Records on November 27, 1961.
 On December 2, the record premiered on KFWB.
 By the final weeks of 1961, "Surfin" had sold more than 40,000 copies.
+Morgan leased the recording to Capitol Records for inclusion on the Beach Boys' first album Surfin' Safari, where it was sped up "from the key of G to A flat".
+In 1965, Morgan sued Capitol after the label included the song on a compilation album.
+According to James B. Murphy, the court determined that "Capitol had used the recording of "Surfin" consistent with the agreement".

 Personnel

 The Beach Boys at a 1962 photoshoot.
-By this time, Al Jardine had been replaced by David Marks (far-right).
+By this time, Jardine had been replaced by David Marks (pictured far right).